Tutorial: Deploy and walkthrough a continuous patient monitoring app template

 Walk through the application template

 After deploying the app template, you'll first land on the Lamna in-patient monitoring dashboard.
 Lamna Healthcare is a fictitious hospital system that contains two hospitals: Woodgrove Hospital and Burkville Hospital.
-On this operator dashboard for Woodgrove Hospital, you'll see information and telemetry about the devices in this template along with a set of commands, jobs, and actions that you can take.
-From the dashboard you can:
+On the Woodgrove Hospital operator dashboard, you can:

 See device telemetry and properties such as the battery level of your device or its connectivity status.